AP News Guide: Presidential, US House races top Ohio ballot

 COLUMBUS, Ohio (AP) - After a surge in early in-person and absentee voting, final 2020 ballots are being cast in Ohio, a state initially all but written off by Democrat Joe Biden in his race to unseat Republican President Donald Trump that now appears to be a toss-up.

 Enthusiasm among voters is high.
-More than 1.1 million people took advantage of early and mail-in voting amid the coronavirus pandemic, double the number seen four years ago.
+A record 3.4 million people took advantage of early and mail-in voting amid the coronavirus pandemic, several times the number seen four years ago.
 Poll worker recruitment efforts also hit a record.

 PRESIDENT